Bankejsoni1/ATR-Python/README.md

-# ATR-Python
-How to Calculate ATR(Average True Range) in Python
+# Technical Indicators In Python

+ This Repositary includes -
+ ATR
+ Bollinger Bands